Note: This file is about 140K in size so may take a few seconds to load,

 accounts.
 And, let us admit, it would be rather surprising

-if you could “entertain unawares” an angel who knocked
+if you could “entertain unawares” an angel who knocked on

 your door if he had wings folded behind his back